 - Irritable Bowel Syndrome

-- Depression related to grief
+- Depression in dogs related to grief

 There is some controversy surrounding its use in the treatment of aggression in dogs, because there has been some proof that it works, and conversely some proof that shows it can actually result in increased aggression and hyperactivity.